upflow-eu/upflow-eu.github.io/content/experiment/blogs/DEPAS.md

 ---
 **The countdown is on...3 more days until the start of the UPFLOW expedition**

-Whereas the crew and the research stuff is counting down the days in quarantine, the preparations for the cruise are in full swing.
+Whereas the crew and the research staff is counting down the days in quarantine, the preparations for the cruise are in full swing.
 Two T-liner trucks full with 32 ocean bottom seismometers (OBS) and associated kit finally arrived to research vessel *RV Mário Ruivo*.
 The OBSs already took a nearly two weeks road trip, all the way from Bremerhaven in northern Germany down to the harbour in Almada, Portugal. ![T-liner truck full with seismometers at the harbour in Almada](OBS_Germany1.JPG)

 The broadband seismometers belong to the DEPAS pool operated by the Alfred Wegener Institute (AWI) in Bremerhaven and the GFZ in Potsdam.
 The [DEPAS pool](https://www.awi.de/en/science/geosciences/geophysics/methods-and-tools/ocean-bottom-seismometer/depas.html) is the biggest instrument pool for amphibious seismology in Europe, from which one can loan the instruments.
 This enables amazing marine science projects exploring the  seafloor!